-The sequence of methods presented in Table A4- implies increasing efforts in executing the respective method.
+The sequence of methods presented in Table A4-1 implies increasing efforts in executing the respective method.

 ISV, RA Method Description References Checklist Analysis This qualitative method evaluates the project against existing guidelines using a series of checklists.
-This technique is most often used to evaluate a specific design, equipment, or process, for which an organization has a significant amount of Appendix 5.
-Safety plan checklist" EIGA Doc.
-75/07 Determination of Safety Distances experience.
-"What If" Analysis, A speculative process where questions of A barrier analysis of a Structured "What If" the form "What if (hardware, software, generic hydrogen refuelling Technique (SWIFT) instrumentation, or operators) (fail, breach, break, lose functionality, reverse, etc.)?" are formulated and reviewed.
-Sometimes described as a light-weighted FMEA station; Markert, Engebo, Nielson 3 rd ICHS http://conference.ing.unipi. it/ichs2009/images/stories/ papers/185.pdf
+This technique is most often used to evaluate a specific design, equipment, or process, for which an organization has a significant amount of experience.
+Appendix 5.
+Safety plan Checklist" EIGA Doc.
+75/07 Determination of Safety Distances "What If" Analysis, Structured "What If" A speculative process where questions of the form "What if (hardware, software, instrumentation, or operators) (fail, breach, break, lose A barrier analysis of a generic hydrogen refuelling station; Markert, Engebo,